evanlynch/portfolio/README.md

 # Portfolio
-A collection of data science projects I have worked on.
+A sampling of data science projects I have worked on.